The Irish Rovers: The early years

 George was enrolled in a local Calgary high school and Jimmy worked at a local Calgary slaughter house.
 Jimmy's job would last but a few hours.
 George soon quit school and Will's home became the new home base for the band.

 The Irish Rovers became regulars at Calgary's Depression Coffeehouse, a folk club operated by John Uren that also contributed to the start of Joni Mitchell's career.

-"US America"
+Down to "Americay"

 Will introduced the group to his manager Les Weinstein who became the band's full-time manager, while Will became the band leader.